Courtship Questions for Potential Suitors

 - List any characteristics or personality traits that would bother or irritate you in a wife.

 Please feel free to copy and modify these questions for your own personal use in your family.
-If you would like to share these questions with others, you can click on the options at the bottom of this page, or grab the code in the right hand column to put a button on your own blog that links to this page.
+If you would like to share these questions with others, you can click on the options at the bottom of this page, or use the “print” option at the top.